 The Amazon AWS region where Actively Learn stores it's servers and database is FedRAMP compliant.

-Actively Learn encrypts all communication between the Actively Learn web application and Actively Learn's servers using TLS/SSL.
+Actively Learn encrypts all data in transit between the Actively Learn web application and Actively Learn's servers using TLS/SSL.

 All user information is stored in our secure database.

 All server and database configuration and management is strictly controlled and executed solely by Actively Learn's engineering team in Seattle, WA.

 Actively Learn's engineering team use 2-factor authentication to access and manage ALL parts of our service and infrastructure to prevent unauthorized access even in the unlikely event one of our engineer’s passwords is compromised.